niniet98/PROJECT-I/README.md

 ![trace_evolution](https://github.com/niniet98/PROJECT-I/blob/main/images/trace_evolution.png?raw=true)

 Having a deep look to the graph, is highlighted that shark attacks have increased over the years, but why?
-Maybe because they are angry with humanity for the clima change or it's just because each human generation becomes more dumb?
+Maybe because they are angry with humanity for the climate change or it's just because each human generation becomes more dumb?

 ## Are surfers and swimmers the most exposed to shark attacks?